internet-identity-labs/NFID-SDK/packages/react-ic-ii-auth/README.md

 ## Usage and limitations

-we provide two samples on how to integrate II into your app.
-The first one and most commonly used is, open II within a new browser tab.
-The second one is open II within an iFrame.
-This is our preferred integration.
-But there are some limitations to it:

-1. Safari currently prevents the iFrame to load properly because of an issue with the boundary nodes (out of our control).
-2. First time authentication doesn't work as the iFrame fails to trigger the secure device selection (No further information so far).

 **we ship an example with this repo [check the example/README.md](./example/README.md) to run this locally**

 ## Install within your own project